 - Tabu Night Club – one of the most popular Orlando nightclubs to be relaunched as The Beacham.
 Yes, Tabu is no more, but Tabu Night Club fans shouldn’t worry, Friday nights are still the “Honey Pot” Ladies’ nights where over 18s are welcome and the drinks are flowing.

 - The Social Orlando – a popular live music venue in downtown Orlando.
 The Social hosts live bands every night of the week.
 The venue is small but the vibe and atmosphere is electric.
 Popular among the rock and punk crowds.

-- Dragon Room Orlando – great little dance club on Church St. Drinks specials every Thursday, Friday and Saturday.
-Great for top 40, hip hop, mash-ups, DJs.
-Young singles crowd, dress to impress.
+- Dragon Room Orlando – great little dance club on Church St. Drinks specials every Thursday, Friday, and Saturday.
+Great for top 40, hip hop, mash-ups, and DJs.
+The young singles crowd, dress to impress.

 If you enjoy Jazz music, don’t miss the annual Orlando jazz festival at College Park.
 The Orlando Jazz Festival is located north of downtown Orlando and is a free event for everyone!

 This Orlando nightclub is renowned among downtown Orlando nightlife goers for its ever-changing DJ line-up.
 For the past 15 years, some of the best DJs around have done sets here.
 The music is varied – different nights have different themes ranging from high-energy dance/techno to electro-indie.